Saliency Guided Experience Packing for Replay in Continual Learning: Experience Packing and Replay (EPR)

 We take the floored integer value of $W_p$.
 Equation~\ref{epf2} tells us, for instance, to pack $4$ patches (EPF$=4$) into $1$ memory slot ($n_{sc}=1$), the patch width (height) should be half of the full image width (height).

 \textbf{Memory Patch Selection and Storage.} Explainability techniques~\cite{xai2,grad-cam,xai1} reveal that ANN bases its decision on the class-discriminative localized features in the input data (image).~Hence, we propose to store only the important part (patch) of that image and use it during replay to remind the network about its past decision.
 We identify these patches from the saliency maps (Section~\ref{sec2}) of the full images.
-Therefore, while learning each task, we store a small set of training images in a small, fixed-sized `ring' buffer, $\mathcal{M}_T$~\cite{er}.
-At the end of each task, we extract the desired number of patches from these stored images using saliency maps and add them to the memory, $\mathcal{M}_E$.
-Note that, images from $\mathcal{M}_T$ are only used for patch selection and not used in experience replay.
-Once the memory patches are selected and stored in $\mathcal{M}_E$, the temporary memory, $\mathcal{M}_T$ is freed up to be reused in the next task.
-If we assume that data from $k$-th task is available to the model until it sees the next tasks (as in~\citeauthor{rrr} (2021)), $\mathcal{M}_T$ is not needed.
+Therefore, while learning each task, we store only a few training images in a small, fixed-sized FIFO `temporary ring buffer', $\mathcal{M}_T$~\cite{er}.
+At the end of each task, we extract the desired number of patches from these images using saliency maps and add them to the memory, $\mathcal{M}_E$.
+Note that, images from $\mathcal{M}_T$ are only used for patch selection and not used in experience replay in the later tasks.
+Once the memory patches are stored in $\mathcal{M}_E$, the temporary buffer, $\mathcal{M}_T$ is freed up to be reused in the next task.
+If we assume that data from $k$-th task is available to the model until it sees the next tasks (as in~\cite{rrr}), $\mathcal{M}_T$ is not needed.

 Let $f_\theta^k$ is the trained model after task $k$.
-For each examples in $\mathcal{M}_T$, $(I,k,c) \sim \mathcal{M}_T$ we generate the corresponding saliency map, $I_{sm}$ using Equation~\ref{eq1}.
+For each examples in $\mathcal{M}_T$ : $(I,t^k,c) \sim \mathcal{M}_T$ we generate the corresponding saliency map, $I_{sm}$ using Equation~\ref{eq1}.
 For given $n_{sc}$ and chosen EPF, we obtain the (square) patch size ($W_p\times W_p$).
 Then, we \texttt{average-pool} the saliency map, $I_{sm}$ with kernel size $W_p\times W_p$ and stride (hyperparameter), $S_{sm}$.
-We store the top left coordinate ($x_{cord}, y_{cord}$) of the kernel (patch) that corresponds to maximum averaged-pool value.
+We store the top left coordinate ($x_{cord}, y_{cord}$) of the kernel (patch) that corresponds to maximum average-pooled value.
 In other words, we identify a square region (of size $W_p\times W_p$) in the saliency map that has the maximum average intensity (Figure~\ref{fig:fig1}(b)).
 We obtain the memory patch from the image, $I$ by :